hazelcast/hazelcast/docs/design/jet/025-member-pruning.md

 ## Background

 Before Hazelcast Platform 5.4, Jet job was always deployed to all data members, specifically all non-lite members.
 If some DAG vertex is not using all members, it creates no-op processors on others and Jet still creates queues to/from those vertices and starts the processors, even though it completes immediately and the queues are closed with a `DONE_ITEM`.
 If some member is not used at all, the DAG is still deployed to it, and the coordinator has to send `InitExecutionOperation` to it and wait for the completion.
-Even though the processors are no-op, or have no data to process, it is an unnecessary overhead, which becomes noticeable in very small batch jobs and/or large clusters due to serial transmission.
+Even though the processors are no-op, or have no data to process, it is an unnecessary overhead, which becomes noticeable in very small batch jobs and/or large clusters.

 ## Terminology